 Eating Carrots Will Improve Your Vision

 Fact: Carrots are high in vitamin A, a nutrient essential for good vision.
 Eating carrots will provide you with the small amount of vitamin A needed for good vision, but vitamin A isn't limited to rabbit food; it can also be found in milk, cheese, egg yolk, and liver.
+So eating more carrots won't help improve your vision if you are getting enough vitamin A in your diet.

 Sitting Too Close to the TV Will Damage Your Vision

 Fiction: Sitting closer than necessary to the television may give you a headache, but it will not damage your vision.
+Children, especially if they're nearsighted, may do this to see the TV more clearly.
+They may, in fact, need glasses.

 Reading in the Dark Will Weaken Your Eyesight